 Add the eggs to a large mixing bowl, and whisk.
-Add the sugar and vanilla, and a handheld mixer on medium speed (or a sturdy wooden spoon) to mix until well combined.
+Add the sugar and vanilla, and with a handheld mixer on medium speed (or a sturdy wooden spoon), mix until well combined.
 Slowly stream in the melted butter, mixing all the while.

-Add the dry ingredients and with the mixer on low, mix until just combined.
+Add the dry ingredients and slowly mix until just combined.
 Add in the chocolate chips and mix once more.

 Add the batter to baking dish, spread to the edges and smooth over the top.
 Bake for 26-28 minutes, or until cooked through.
 Remove from the oven, and allow to cool on a wire rack for about 10 minutes.
 Cut, serve and enjoy!